Eising/pytter/README.md

 'minimum_ttl' : 3600, # Minimum Time to Live
 'soa_ttl' : 1800, # The TTL of the SOA record
 'nameservers' : [], # Additional NS records
-'aggregate_v4' : 24, # The zone size to aggregate to for IPv4
-'aggregate_v6' : 48 # The zone size to aggregate to for IPv6
 ```

 ## Setting the Serial